Pentatrate/Penta-s-Beattools/README.md

 		![image](https://github.com/user-attachments/assets/f4a94209-4fa8-47d7-ac4f-e76db634b2bf)

+	3. If when opening "Penta's Beattools.html" you see the words "Javascript not working..." then maybe opening "Penta's Beattools Alternative.html" can fix the issue.

 2. Select the tool you want to use.
 3. This step is tool specific.
 Enter your wished values.
 4. Press "Run" and copy the events into an empty tag file ("tags/*tagName*.json") and save it.